sohilamohey/Advanced-Data-Analytic-Techniques/Readme.md

 - Accuracy: 95.11%.
 - F1-score: 0.950.

-The strongest BERT-based result was achieved by the Simple DNN, with an accuracy of 91.86%.
+The strongest BERT-based result was achieved by the Feedforward Neural Network, with an accuracy of 92.01% — still below every classical model trained on TF-IDF.

 The stylometric analysis also showed measurable differences between human-written and AI-generated abstracts in sentence structure, redundancy, short-word usage, and vocabulary richness.